A woman standing in a courtroom

 Curriculum

-In addition, the BCJ degree can be completed entirely or in part through Ohio University Online.
+In addition, the Criminal Justice Major (Bachelor of Science) degree can be completed entirely or in part through Ohio University Online.

 Degree Requirements

-The Bachelor of Criminal Justice is intended for students who have already completed an applied associate degree program in the criminal justice field from an accredited community college, regional campus, or technical college, and who wish to pursue a baccalaureate degree.
+The Criminal Justice Major (Bachelor of Science) is intended for students who have already completed an applied associate degree program in the criminal justice field from an accredited community college, regional campus, or technical college, and who wish to pursue a baccalaureate degree.
 The guiding premise of the program is that the criminal justice system can be improved by providing high-quality, liberal education to students who have already earned an associate degree in a related field.

 The criminal justice major requires: